Kubernetes cluster on Linode.

 Logs are your primary tool for debugging application failures.
 In a dynamic Kubernetes environment where pods are constantly created and destroyed, collecting and analyzing logs presents a significant challenge.
 A centralized logging solution is necessary to capture all relevant data before a pod disappears.
 Misconfigurations can lead to failed deployments, and these issues are often first visible in logs.
 Plural simplifies this by enabling you to deploy and manage popular logging stacks from its open-source marketplace.
 Furthermore, Plural’s embedded Kubernetes dashboard provides direct access to logs without needing to manage complex kubectl commands.
 This streamlines the process of diagnosing issues, allowing your engineers to find the root cause of a problem efficiently.

-Secure Your LKE Environment
+How to Secure Your Linode Kubernetes Engine Environment

 Running applications on Linode Kubernetes Engine provides a robust and scalable foundation, but securing your workloads is a shared responsibility.
 A secure LKE environment requires a multi-layered approach that addresses access control, image integrity, and network traffic.
 By implementing security best practices from the start, you can protect your applications and data from potential threats and ensure your deployments are both reliable and compliant.
 These practices are not one-time fixes but part of a continuous process of vigilance and improvement for your infrastructure.